Huntington Bancshares Incorporated (HBAN) Shares Up Despite Recent Market Volatility

-Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has increased by 0.94 compared to its previous closing price of 10.68. but the company has seen a 4.26% gain in its stock price over the last five trading sessions.
+Huntington Bancshares Incorporated (NASDAQ: HBAN)’s stock price has increased by 1.98 compared to its previous closing price of 11.12.
+However, the company has seen a 6.38% increase in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 Is It Worth Investing in Huntington Bancshares Incorporated (NASDAQ: HBAN) Right Now?

-Huntington Bancshares Incorporated (NASDAQ: HBAN) has a price-to-earnings ratio of 7.43x that is above its average ratio.
-Additionally, the 36-month beta value for HBAN is 1.16.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 3 rating it as “overweight,” 9 rating it as “hold,” and 4 rating it as “sell.”
+The price-to-earnings ratio for Huntington Bancshares Incorporated (NASDAQ: HBAN) is 7.82x, which is above its average ratio.
+Moreover, the 36-month beta value for HBAN is 1.16.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 3 as “overweight,” 9 as “hold,” and 4 as “sell.”

 Sponsored

-The average price predicted by analysts for HBAN is $15.71, which is $5.04 above the current price.
-The public float for HBAN is 1.43B and currently, short sellers hold a 3.02% ratio of that float.
-The average trading volume of HBAN on March 27, 2023 was 19.54M shares.
+The average price recommended by analysts for Huntington Bancshares Incorporated (HBAN) is $15.24, which is $4.48 above the current market price.
+The public float for HBAN is 1.43B and currently, short sellers hold a 3.02% of that float.
+On March 30, 2023, HBAN’s average trading volume was 19.99M shares.

 HBAN’s Market Performance